-ST = Now thru 2012 7; MT = 2018-2023; LT = 2024+ STRATEGIES METRICS LEAD AGENCY AND PARTNERS TIMEFRAME LEVERAGE RESOURCES A.1: Russell children enter kindergarten rea dy to learn.
-Objective 1.a: Russell children attend high-quality early ch Objective 1.a: Russell children attend high-quality early childhood programs.
-Maximize enrollment in early learning programs, including Kindergarten Camps.
+ST = Now thru 2018 3; MT = 2019-2023; LT = 2024+ STRATEGIES METRICS LEAD AGENCY AND PARTNERS TIMEFRAME LEVERAGE RESOURCES A.1: Russell children enter kindergarten rea dy to learn.
+Objective A.1.a: Russell children attend high-quality early childhood Programs : including Kindergarten Camps .
 Using outreach mechanisms within the neighborhood such as JCPS's mobile application bus (locate at childcare centers, church festivals, neighborhoods, Parent Cafés, etc.), and other neighborhood networks.
 Enlist case managers, HANDs program staff, and others to assist with enrollment.
 Explore expanding the Early Steps to School Success program for children ages 0-3 to Roosevelt-Perry.
 65% of BT children and 50% of all Russell neighborhood children will be enrolled in high quality early learning programs.
 At least 50% of Russell Kindergarten students will enter ready for school by 2020.
 JCPS, LMHA ST Potential HeadStart funding for Kindergarten Readiness Camps in 2017.
 CNI Implementation Grant Improve the quality of early childcare centers in the Russell neighborhood.
 Provide a training and certification program for early childhood providers and centers to improve their quality and increase their ratings under the STARS system.
 Explore starting a satellite Early Learning Campus in the Russell area.
 Provide incentives (salary increases?, professional development, scholarships, loans, work-study, housing down-payment assistance?) to attract and retain quality early childhood staff.
 Support the development of LCCC Mini-versity Child Development Centers including the possible construction of new nationally accredited center.
 100% of Russell's current 19 early childhood providers will improve their quality ratings by one star.
 A total of 80 staff members at the 19 centers will receive a cumulative total of 720 hours of training and professional development per year.
 University of Louisville Early Learning Campus, MUW, 4Cs ST CNI Implementation Grant Connect parents and caregivers to resources about early childhood development .
 Metro United Way will fund a part-time parent navigator position for a Beecher or Russell resident to conduct outreach with parents and caregivers.
 Metro United Way ST CNI Implementation Grant